-I purchased a Z-PO 150 when the design was quite new and had rather hard openings from the beginning.
+Around 1992 I purchased a Z-PO 150 when the design was quite new and had rather hard openings from the beginning.
 Stong Enterprises had no particular advice on how to slow down the openings, only that they had not yet gotten much feedback about hard openings.
 I suggested to Bill Morrissey of Strong Enterprises that we try a larger slider, a solution which has "traditionally" been assumed to make canopies open slower.
 (This may or may not be the case any more, as I will explain below.)
 He sent me a slider designed for a Strong Tandem 425 canopy.
-It is quite large of course, but on the Strong Z-Po canopy it made very little difference.
+It is quite large of course, but on the Strong Z-Po canopy it made almost no difference in the openings.
 (The Strong Z-PO was not constructed with a tuck in the nose as are many canopies.)
 Since that time, Strong Enterprises has found the solution of using a "pocket slider" on this canopy as well as other canopies that they make.

 Performance Designs Sabre 150: